stakater/Reloader/docs/How-it-works.md

 Reloader uses SHA1 to compute hash value.
 SHA1 is used because it is efficient and less prone to collision.

-## Monitor All namespaces
+## Monitor All Namespaces

-By default reloader deploys in default namespace but monitors changes in all namespaces.
+By default reloader deploys in default namespace and monitors changes in all namespaces.

+## Monitor Specific Namespace

 To monitor changes in a specific namespace deploy the reloader in that namespace and set the `watchGlobally` flag to `false` in values file located under `deployments/kubernetes/chart/reloader`